 And the time has come.
-At the March 24th night, Lotto ate nothing.
+On March 24th night, Lotto ate nothing.
 I understand something was going to happen.
 Something exciting.
 The most wonderful thing on earth: my dear little lotto was going to give birth.

 She wanted her box in the living room.
 I prepared her box.
-She went to in and out a couple of times.
-Then climbed upon the coach and started lying there.
+She went in and out a couple of times.
+Then she climbed up on the coach and started lying there.
 I brought my sleeping bag to the living room and spent all night with my dear Lotto.
 But nothing happened.
 At 6:00 am in the morning, I went back to my bed.

 In my sleep, I felt Lotto is trying to wake me up, meowing.
-Bu I was so sleepy, I couldn’t even open my eyes for a while.
-When she finally managed to wake me up, I wanted to pet her a bit but suddenly I felt that her tail was wet.
+But I was so sleepy, I couldn’t open my eyes for a while.
+When she finally managed to wake me up, I want to pet her a bit but suddenly I felt that her tail was wet.
 The birth was so close!
-I get out of the bed, we (Lotto and me) rushed to the living room, to her box.
+We rushed to the living room, to her box.
 She started straining and the birth started in a few minutes, around 8 am.
 My mother was also there.

-A few minutes after the first birth, she started straining again.
-And a second kitten is delivered enclosed in a bag filled with fluid.
+A few minutes after the first birth, she started to strain again.
+And a second kitten was delivered enclosed in a bag filled with fluid.
 This time a male tabby!
-The baby teared down his own bag and his mother started licking him too.
-The both babies started sucking their mother’s breasts.
+The baby tore down his own bag and his mother started licking him too.
+Both babies started suckling their mother’s nipples.

 Then, a third kitten came, again enclosed in a bag (all kittens but the first one came like that): this time an orange!
-He was the only one who meowed after the birth.
-He rushed for her mother breast only a few seconds after his birth.
+He was the only one who meowed after birth.
+He rushed for her mother’s breast only a few seconds after his birth.

 There is one placenta per kitten, and it should be expelled after the birth of each.
 Note each placenta because a placenta that is left inside a mother could become infected and result in the death of the mother unless you seek medical attention.
 DO NOT ATTEMPT TO PULL OUT A PLACENTA.
 If you tug on the umbilical cord and it causes the uterus to rip, the mother could die.
 If you suspect that a placenta hasn’t been expelled, take her to your vet.